erkara/auc-data-challenge-23/README.md

 | `total_income_amount`    | Total Income Amount in the Area                           |
 | `number_of_returns`      | Number of Tax Returns Filed                               |

+**dataset**: this folder has all the datasets we utulized to create "final_data.csv".

 **data_augment.ipynb**: Python codes used to augment the initial data.
 Start from the first one and move to the second one.These two files will reproduce the "final_data.csv".